glamrock/Stormy/README.md

 Stormy
 =========

 *Stormy* is a wizard to help people create Tor Hidden Services with just a couple of clicks.
 Currently, it's setup to install Ghost (a swanky nodejs-based blog platform).
-Another great option is to create an application using [APAF](https://apaf.readthedocs.org/en/latest/), but if you know how to code twisted-based applications in freaking python, then you're probably not even reading this :P
+Another option is to create an application using [APAF](https://apaf.readthedocs.org/en/latest/), but if you know how to code twisted-based applications in freaking python, then you're probably not even reading this :P

 **To test:**
 * ssh into your server